JoJo275/Notes/process_questions.md

 - Am I balancing learning new tech with mastering fundamentals?
 - Am I writing code I’m proud of, not just “code that runs”?
 - Do I stop to refactor when I see messy code — or keep piling on?

+## 🧭 Bonus: Meta-Questions for Deep Thinking

+For when you want to think like an architect, not just a coder:

+- What trade-offs am I making between simplicity and flexibility?
+- Am I solving the problem today, or trying to predict tomorrow’s problems too soon?
+- How would this design scale if 100× more data or users existed?
+- What assumptions about the environment or users does my code make?
+- Could my approach be generalized or reused elsewhere?